JonathanHalpern/spring-table/README.md

 # Spring Table

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It uses [React Spring](https://github.com/react-spring/react-spring) for transition
+It uses [React Spring](https://github.com/react-spring/react-spring) for the transitions

 You can view a live version [here](https://spring-table.netlify.com/)